Carrots Are Orange

 Teaching Kids about Germs

-At that moment, his face kind of twisted up.
+At that moment, his face twisted up.
 I could see his brain trying to wrap itself around bugs crawling from the handle into his mouth.
-At first, my stomach dropped thinking that “Do or Die” approach wasn’t the most appropriate.
+At first, my stomach dropped, thinking that the “Do or Die” approach wasn’t the most appropriate.
 In other words, I don’t want to raise a person completely nuts about germs.

 On the other hand, the more he knows, the more likely his behavior will change for the better.
-I just want him to understand germs, that they can be dangerous but that they can also that the “right kinds” of germs can actually HELP our bodies.
-So not all germs are bad.
+I want him to understand germs, that they can be dangerous but that they can also that the “right kinds” of germs can HELP our bodies.
+So not all germs are harmful.

 He led the learning on this one.
 I can’t count on my hands the number of times we’ve converged on learning.
-Typically I have something in mind and he takes it in another direction, one for which I am often not prepared.
+Typically, I have something in mind, and he takes it in another direction, for which I am often unprepared.
 However, today was different because we were on the same page.

 “What do germs look like, mom?”